MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/add-a-sharepoint-geo-admin.md

 ## Adding a group as a _Geography_ admin

 You can add a security group or a mail-enabled security group as a _Geography_ admin.
-(Distribution groups and Microsoft 365 Groups are not supported.)
+(Distribution groups and Microsoft 365 Groups aren't supported.)

 To add a group as a _Geography_ administrator, run `Add-SPOGeoAdministrator -GroupAlias <alias>`

 To remove a group as a _Geography_ administrator, run `Remove-SPOGeoAdministrator -GroupAlias <alias>`

 Note that not all security groups have a group alias.
-If you want to add a security group that does not have an alias, run [Get-MgGroup](/powershell/module/microsoft.graph.groups/get-mggroup) to retrieve a list of groups, find your security group's ObjectID, and then run:
+If you want to add a security group that doesn't have an alias, run [Get-MgGroup](/powershell/module/microsoft.graph.groups/get-mggroup) to retrieve a list of groups, find your security group's ObjectID, and then run:

 `Add-SPOGeoAdministrator -ObjectID <ObjectID>`

 To remove a group by using the ObjectID, run `Remove-SPOGeoAdministrator -ObjectID <ObjectID>`

-## Related topics
+## Related articles

 [Add-SPOGeoAdministrator](/powershell/module/sharepoint-online/add-spogeoadministrator)